tynn-xyz/Hoppa/README.md

 [![Build][build-shield]][build]
 [![Download][download-shield]][download]

-_Hoppa_ is a micro utility extension create around _AndroidX_ and _Kotlin Android Extensions_ to reduce code duplication for simple use-cases.
+_Hoppa_ is a micro utility extension created around _AndroidX_ and _Kotlin_ to reduce code duplication for simple use-cases.

 ## Installation